martinjay180/SocketRockets/README.md

 # SocketRockets
-Fly a rocket with your friends in the fun game!
+Fly a rocket with your friends in this fun game!